SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 This option allows you to upload a file to define the custom property.

 If selected, enter the allowed file types separated by a comma in the **Allowed file types** field.
-Provide the maximum file size for uploads in the **Max file size (MB)** field.
+Provide the maximum file size for uploads in the **Max file size in MB** field.
 When you create an asset with this custom property, you can only upload files of the allowed file types with a file size not exceeding the file size limit.

+{{< c8y-admon-info>}}

+If there is a file size limit set on the tenat, you see the limit in the label.
+For example: If the max file size set on tenant is 1 GB,the label looks like Max file size in MB ( Size limit on tenant: 1024 MB).<br>
+During Bulk import the file size validation is skipped as the file is already uploaded to the tenant.

+{{< /c8y-admon-info>}}

 **Example:**